mmiche/demoSML/README.md

 Under peer review.
 No.

 Submitted to a peer reviewed journal.
-No.
+Next.

 Awaiting co-author(s) feedback.
-Yes.
+No.